ID3-AndroidAppDev/ID3_w3QuizApp/README.md

 - **OpenEndedQuiz**: A composable function for the open-ended quiz mode, where users type in their answers.
 - **WearApp**: The main composable that renders the UI and manages the state of the app.
 - **QuizQuestion**: A data class representing each quiz question, with optional multiple-choice options and a correct answer.

-## Preview

-The app provides a default preview for Wear OS devices:

 ```kotlin
 @Preview(device = Devices.WEAR_OS_SMALL_ROUND, showSystemUi = true)